They went round and round in such a magnificent manner.

 Eikou steeled himself and refused to look back.

 A retainer finally hurried in and escorted the couple back to Shisou.
-Seika tried to restrain him but Eikou’s orders were clear: henceforth, no person connected to the incident should be allowed to set foot in the manse.
+Seika tried to restrain him but Eikou’s orders were clear: henceforth, no outside person connected to the incident could set foot in the manse.

 He summoned the security detail and had them man the gate to guard against it happening a second time.
 He then went to Seika’s room to remonstrate with her again but she refused to see him.